JoeHO888/JoeHo888.github.io/_posts/2020-06-10-Change-SharePoint-Online-List-Item-Permission-With-SharePoint-API.md

 We need to gather two piece of information, User/Group ID and Permission ID, then we can call a API with IDs to grant user/group permission.

 #### Gather User/Group ID and Permission ID
-To retrieve user/group ID, you can call below API with the email of the user or the name of the group
+To retrieve user/group ID, you can call below API with user email or group name.

 ```
 POST <Site URL>/_api/web/SiteUsers/getByEmail('<User Email/Group Name>')